avisingh599/python-visual-odometry/README.md

 ## Under construction now

-It is planned that this project will do Stereo Visual Odometry when completed in OpenCV + Python when finished.
+It is planned that this project will do Stereo Visual Odometry in OpenCV + Python.